-In India, the Army Day is observed each year on 15 January.
+In India, the Army Day is observed each year January 15.
 The event was started with the aim of honoring Kodandera Madappa (KM) Cariappa, the Lieutenant General of India.
 Incidentally, Officer Cariappa was also the first ever Commander-in-Chief of the Indian Army.
 The event is observed each year at the headquarters of the Army Command.
 Celebrations are held at New Delhi as well and prominent parts of the celebration are the various military shows.
-This year, it is going to be the 70th edition of the Army Day.
+This year, it is going to be the 72nd edition of the Army Day.

 Significance of Army Day